falkr/thesis-tips/pages/editing.md

 # Effective Paragraphs

 <span class="key">Paragraphs are the ideal units of work when writing.</span> You should try to write a complete paragraph at a time.
 This may sound surprising, since you may think that the units of work are sentences or entire sections.
 But sentences are too small to handle when planning a thesis.
 Developing an argument also takes more than one sentence.
 Sections, on the other hand, are too large.
 You may plan to write a section, but only while you develop its paragraphs you will find out if the section works as intended or not.
 Therefore, you should focus on paragraphs.
-When you design paragraphs correct, you will be able to move them and work efficiently with text.
+When you design paragraphs correctly, you will be able to move them and work efficiently with text.

 <span class="key">A paragraph discusses a single point only.</span> Further details in the paragraph should only support its main point.
 A paragraph has a good key sentence at its beginning that summarizes the main idea, and then refines it.
 The key sentence is often the first sentence of a paragraph.
 Having proper key sentences makes it easy for the reader to follow your report.

 If you have troubles to design a good paragraph, ask yourself which main idea it should communicate to the reader.
 Formulate a guiding question for the paragraph.
 This question is only intended for yourself and not contained in the final report.
 When using LaTeX, you may write this question as a comment above the paragraph.

 Ask yourself if a paragraph should be divided into several ones.
 A subject matter may turn out more complicated and need more than one paragraph to explain it.
-Vice-versa, if your paragraph is too short or cannot stand on its own, it may work better after combining it with another paragraph.
+Vice versa, if your paragraph is too short or cannot stand on its own, it may work better after combining it with another paragraph.

 :tip: **Check Your Key Sentences.** Highlight the key sentence in a paragraph with a text marker.
 Then read all key sentences of all paragraphs of a section.
 Check if they make sense when read after each other.
 When you see that you get a good overview of the section, and the key sentences by themselves tell a good story, they are fine.
 If not, improve the paragraphs.